 Corticosteroids (CTSs) have not had the best press recently for all sorts of reasons.
 Just to be clear the term ‘corticosteroids’ specifically refers to a class of drug used to treat arthritis and other inflammatory conditions.
 CSTs often get referred to as ‘steroids’ and many of us get this term confused with anabolic steroids that have been used to boost strength and physical performance.
 We only need to look at a host of modern sporting household names such as Lance Armstrong and a whole host of 100m runners (and Russian athletes!!) for making this a commonly mis-understood term.
 It is important to get that bit out of the way!

 Many of us are prescribed CSTs such as prednisone for various rheumatological conditions such as Polymyalgia Rheumatica (PMR) or triamcinolone for osteoarthritic joint pain.
 However, there is increasing evidence that the use of CTSs for OA may not actually be a good thing.
-In this short article I have decided to have a quick look at CSTs and address where they came from, what they do and have a quick look at a recent high-quality research study from 2017.
+In this short article I have decided to have a quick look at CSTs and address where they came from, what they do and have a quick look briefly at some recent research study.

 Corticosteroids (CST) were first isolated in the 1930’s from bovine adrenal glands by a biochemist called Edward Kendall.
 There were also rumours in World War Two that German pilots were given CSTs so that they could fly at high altitudes without suffering from hypoxia (lack of oxygen).
 Back in time CSTs were officially trialled on a group of patients in 1948 at the Mayo clinic in Rochester, Minnesota in the U.S. One patient in particular, with severe rheumatoid arthritis and acute debilitating joint immobility, was injected with CSTs and within a couple of days was able to enjoy a three-hour walk.
 CSTs were thus regarded as a modern miracle!!
 The two scientists Edward Kendall and Philip Hench involved in the trial were awarded the Nobel Prize for Physiology and Medicine in 1950 with a Swiss scientist (Tadeus Reichstein) who had also independent research and identified CTSs at the same time.